• Bedrock swimming hole is a great spot on the peaceful section of Fall Creek

 • This is a lovely little pool with the sandy bottom

-A peaceful section of the Fall Creek is located far downstream under the bridge near the popular Bedrock Campground.
-A great swimming hotspot features formation rocks, underwater ledges, rocky and sandy beaches.
+A peaceful section of Fall Creek is located under a bridge near the popular Bedrock Campground.
+A great swimming spot features formation rocks, underwater ledges, rocky and sandy beaches.
 The water is shallow toward the beaches and deeper under the bridge in the narrow channel.

 Small rapids upstream are perfect for tubing.

-A short steep hike is required to reach a swimming hole.
+A short steep hike is required to reach the swimming hole.
 The trail is located upstream of the bridge.
 Watch out for poison oak.

 Accommodations: Bedrock Campground